akeneo/pim-helpcenter/content/md/first-steps/manage-your-rules.md

 ![image](../img/Settings_Rules.png)

 In the last column, there is a tag.
-Thanks to these tags, you can see at a glance the action type behind each rule (add, copy, concatenate, set, calculate, remove, clear) :wink:
+Thanks to the tags, you can see at a glance the action type behind each rule (add, copy, concatenate, set, calculate, remove, clear) :wink:

 # Calculate the number of affected products for rules